-It’s also controversial, with the CDC refusing to admit late-stage Lyme even exists.
-According to the CDC 300,000 new cases of Lyme are reported each year but that number is most likely dramatically higher as the testing methods are flawed, not to mention most people are misdiagnosed with diseases such as Lupus, MS, Chronic Fatigue Syndrome, and so on.
+According to the CDC upwards of 476,000 new cases of Lyme are reported each year but that number is most likely dramatically higher as the testing methods are flawed, not to mention many people are misdiagnosed with diseases such as Lupus, MS, Chronic Fatigue Syndrome, and so on before receiving the proper diagnosis of Lyme.

 Some of the more common symptoms at the beginning of the disease are: